 Many people are advocating reduced tillage systems for reasons other than soil conservation.
 The Illinois Environmental Protection Agency has been urging reduced tillage for several years because it reduces soil-related water pollution.
 Farmers, as noted, like it because it saves them money; the Illinois Farm Bureau recently urged its members, "Consider conservation to improve efficiency."
 Dismissed as quackery a few years ago, reduced tillage is now used on an estimated 4.5 million of Illinois’s farm acres and may be the next revolution in Illinois farming, equal in its impact to the tractor or artificial fertilizers.

 Illinoisans public and private have always regarded land as money, to be spent on whatever they needed at the moment.
-Illinois, though a farm state geographically, has been an urban state demographically since 1900.
-After World War II especially, what Illinois has needed was cities.
+Illinois, though a farm state geographically, has been an urban state demographically since 1900, and after World War II especially, what Illinois has needed was cities.

 The result has been a predictable decline in the amount of Illinois land devoted to farms, from 32.8 million acres (92 percent) in 1900 to an estimated 28.5 million acres in 1980 (80 percent).
 (Estimates vary slightly according to one's definition of farmland.)
 The conversion of land from farm to urban uses (including reservoirs, roads, and airports as well as subdivisions and shopping centers) may be leveling off, possibly because of declines in new building due to a sluggish economy.
 But even this apparent stability in the amount of land in farms may be deceptive; although "new" land is brought into cultivation to offset losses to urbanization, such land is often marginal land, while the land taken for urbanization is often prime farmland.

-Most of the four million farm acres lost since the turn of the century have been lost to cities.
 The very abundance of land in Illinois has caused people in become careless with it.
 Just as importantly, the urban constituents of governments at all levels have endorsed a body of land-use and tax law that is indifferent to, if not actually antagonistic toward, agriculture.
-Speaking at a 1980 Governor's Conference on the Preservation of Agricultural Lands, University of Illinois professor Clyde Forrest explained that in Illinois farm uses have been considered secondary to urban uses since 1908, and that Illinois law enshrines what is known as the "natural process of urbanization."
+Speaking at a 1980 Governor's Conference on the Preservation of Agricultural Lands, University of Illinois professor Clyde Forrest explained that in Illinois, farm uses have been considered secondary to urban uses since 1908, and that Illinois law enshrines what is known as the "natural process of urbanization."

-Farmland conversion, however, can be explained by economics as well as by nature.
 Until fairly recently, farmland values generally were based on its agricultural productivity.
-There have been episodes of land speculation, of course, usually following increases in land values caused by new technology which brought with it the promise of more efficient exploitation.
+There have been episodes of land speculation, of course, usually following increases in land values caused by new technology which brought with it the promise of higher profits flowing from more efficient exploitation.
 But generally, the value of farmland varies according to its ability to grow things.
-In 1930, the price per acre varied from $300 in the rich dairy country of northern Illinois to $180 in the corn-growing central counties to a paltry $20 in the hilly, clayey south; today the highest prices per acre are paid for the remnants of the rich Grand Prairie in east central Illinois.
+In 1930, the price per acre varied from $300 in the rich dairy country of northern Illinois to $180 in the corn-growing central counties to a paltry $20 in the hilly, clay-y south; today the highest prices per acre are paid for the remnants of the rich Grand Prairie in east central Illinois.

 As cities expanded, farmland near urban centers acquired a new kind of value.
 Developable land was assessed at its "highest and best use," as required by law.
 Taxes based on this higher assessed value were often more than the land could earn, which led to pressure from farmers to change property assessment law.
 Revisions in 1979 and again in 1981 made assessments of farmland a function of its productivity rather than its price.

 The same worldwide grain shortage that sparked the intensified exploitation of the state's dwindling farm resource also awakened government to the limits of that resource.
-But preserving that resource means not just revising the law but revising a century-and-a-half of attitudes toward the land and land ownership.
+Preserving that resource, however, means not just revising the law but revising a century-and-a-half's worth of attitudes toward the land and land ownership.
 Attempts to restrict private interest on behalf of the public interest are never easy, especially when that public interest is long-term and only vaguely perceived, and the private interest is immediate and entrenched.